Get Help Today(877) 648-4288

 Managing An OxyContin Prescription

-A willingness to reach out to a medical professional not only reduces the number of dangerous situations but makes any possible confusion less intimidating.
+A willingness to reach out to a medical professional not only reduces the number of dangerous consequences but makes any possible confusion less intimidating.
 Following the prescription exactly is ideal when you’re prescribed Opioids.
 Missing a dose happens from time to time with any prescription, but be sure to avoid doubling the dose the next time unless given explicit directions to do so by your doctor.
 The risk of overdose is still present with prescription Opioids like OxyContin.

 Take action & empower yourself